 Students undertake a supervised practicum placement at a participating Host Organisation.
 Required tasks will vary depending on the Host Organisation.
 Without good reason and the permission of their Host Organisation mentor, students must attend their placement during all contracted working hours.
-Furthermore, students must satisfy both their Host Organisation and the JPP Program Officer that they have performed all assigned tasks to a satisfactory standard.
+Furthermore, students must satisfy both their Host Organisation and the JPP Academic Program Officer that they have performed all assigned tasks to a satisfactory standard.
 On completion of the practicum, the Host Organisation mentor will be asked to evaluate the student’s performance.
 The mentor will be asked to comment on criteria related to both generic skills (e.g., interpersonal, communication, professionalism, initiative) and discipline-specific knowledge.

 The purpose of the Reflective Journal is to encourage critical thinking and reflection from students on their theoretical and vocational learning process while on the JPP.
-It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-by-week based on input from their JPP Academic Program Officer and workplace mentor.
+It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-to-week based on input from their JPP Academic Program Officer and workplace mentor.
 The reflective journal also demonstrates students’ understanding of set course readings and ability to relate these readings to their practicum experience.

 Thematic Research Essay (2,000 words)

-Students are required to complete a 2,000-word research essay on a contemporary theme relating to the Indonesian media sector.
+Students are required to complete a 2,000-word research essay on a contemporary theme relating to the Indonesian media and communications sector.
 The aim of the thematic research essay is to encourage students to think critically about contemporary media in Indonesia.
 A list of essay topics for students to choose from is provided in the course outline.
 Alternatively, students may request permission to work on an alternative topic, with the approval of the JPP Academic Program Officer.